EQEmu/Server/README.md

 ***

 <p align="center">
-EQEmulator is a <b>passion-driven</b>, <b>open source server emulator</b> project dedicated to preserving and celebrating the groundbreaking world of <b>EverQuest</b>, the massively multiplayer online role-playing game originally developed by <b>Verant Interactive</b> and <b>Sony Online Entertainment (now Daybreak Game Company)</b>.
+EQEmulator is a <b>passion-driven</b>, <b>open source server emulator</b> project dedicated to preserving and celebrating the legacy of a groundbreaking classic MMORPG.
 </p>

 <p align="center">
-For over two decades and continuing, EQEmulator has served as a <strong>fan tribute</strong>, providing tools and technology that allow players to explore, customize, and experience EverQuest’s iconic gameplay in new ways.
+For over two decades and continuing, EQEmulator has served as a <strong>fan tribute</strong>, providing tools and technology that allow players to explore, customize, and experience the legendary game's iconic gameplay in new ways.
 This project exists solely out of <strong>deep admiration</strong> for the original developers, artists, designers, and visionaries who created one of the most influential online worlds of all time.
 </p>

 <p align="center">
-We do not claim ownership of EverQuest or its assets. <strong>All credit and respect belong to the original creators and Daybreak Game Company</strong>, whose work continues to inspire generations of players and developers alike.
+We do not claim ownership of the original game or its assets. <strong>All credit and respect belong to the original creators and Daybreak Game Company</strong>, whose work continues to inspire generations of players and developers alike.
 </p>

 <p align="center">
-EQEmulator has for over 20 years and always will be a <strong>fan-based, non-commercial open-source effort</strong> made by players, for players—preserving the legacy of EverQuest while empowering community-driven creativity, learning and joy that the game and its creators has so strongly inspired in us all.
+EQEmulator has for over 20 years and always will be a <strong>fan-based, non-commercial open-source effort</strong> made by players, for players—preserving the legacy of the game while empowering community-driven creativity, learning and joy that the game and its creators has so strongly inspired in us all.
 </p>

 ***